dsoumay/photon/content/en/docs/administration-guide/managing-packages-with-tdnf/standard-syntax-for-tndf/commands.md

 ---
 **autoremove [pkg-spec]**: This command removes a package with its dependencies.
 This is similar to the `erase`/`remove` command.
 You can use this command to remove the packages that are no longer needed regardless of the `clean_requirements_on_remove` option.

-`autoremove` without any arguments removes all automatically installed packages that are not required.
+`autoremove` without any arguments removes all automatically installed packages that are no longer required.

 **check**: Checks for problems in installed and available packages for all enabled repositories.
 The command has no arguments.
 You can use ``--enablerepo`` and ``--disablerepo`` to control the repos used.
 Supported in Photon OS 2.0 (only).